Four Smart Home Product Strategy Tips

 In 2011, Popular Mechanics published an article entitled The Future That Never Was.
 It analyzed predictions made over the course of the magazine’s 100+ year history.
 One prediction, made in 1939, still isn’t fully realized, but the industry is rapidly growing: the “Electric Remote-Controlled Home” or, as we call it now, the smart home.

-Companies can reap tremendous benefits from entering the smart home and building market with a strong product strategy.
+Companies can reap tremendous benefits from entering this market with a strong smart home product strategy.
 Although the industry is not there yet with a fully automated home or building, smart products are already overseeing every aspect of the places we live and work, from our music speakers to lights to shopping lists.

 Maciej Kranz, vice president of Corporate Strategic Innovation Group at Cisco, has seen more industries adopting the Internet of Things (IoT) over the last few years, including retail, healthcare, agriculture, smart cities and sports and entertainment in addition to more IoT-established industries, such as manufacturing, logistics and transportation.

 The smart home and building market is growing, projected to be worth $97.61 billion by 2025.
-According to Jabil’s 2018 Connected Home and Building Technology Trends survey, the top market opportunities moving forward include security and access controls, energy efficiency, smart buildings and smart appliances.
+According to Jabil’s latest Smart Home Technology Trends survey, the top market opportunities moving forward include smart appliances, security and access control and energy efficiency.

-If you want to emerge as a strong competitor in the industry, here are four tips for a successful smart home and building product strategy.
+If you want to emerge as a strong competitor in the industry, here are four tips for a successful smart home product strategy:

 One of the challenges in developing smart home and building solutions is purposeful product strategy, including design.
-In Jabil’s survey, manufacturing decision makers estimated that only 8 percent of connected home and building buyers invest in these solutions simply for fun.
+In Jabil’s survey, 89% of manufacturing decision-makers agreed that "connected" isn't enough and that these devices need to deliver real customer value.
 This implies that people want more than a collection of nifty gadgets; they crave building blocks for a more efficient and less stressful lifestyle.